hayesr/surveyor/README.md

+**Note** This fork of Breakpointer's Surveyor is modified for a specific use case.
+Questions are meant to be answered consecutively, and every question is required to be answered.

 # Survey On Rails

 Surveyor is a rails (gem) plugin, that brings surveys to your rails app.
 Before Rails 2.3, it was implemented as a Rails Engine.
 Surveys are written in a DSL (Domain Specific Language), with examples available in the "kitchen sink" survey.